-UNSW is making changes and expanding our scope from sexual misconduct to gendered violence.
-Our purpose is to prevent and respond to gendered violence in our community by implementing the UNSW Stop.
+There is no place for gendered violence at UNSW UNSW seeks to prevent and respond to gendered violence in the UNSW community by implementing the UNSW Stop.
 Empower.
 Support Strategy and Action plan 2022-2025.

 We are here to help!
-If you or someone you know is affected by gendered violence (including sexual misconduct), please make a report using the Gendered Violence Portal or speak to a First Responder.
+If you or someone you know is affected by gendered violence (including sexual misconduct), please make a report using the Gendered Violence Portal or speak to someone you feel safe with.

 Find the right person or service to give you the support and advice you need.
 There are many people and services who can help you along the path to recovery from experiences of sexual harassment and sexual assault.
-If you are not sure what to do - you can talk to someone from one of the free and confidential services.
+If you are not sure what to do - you can talk to someone from one of the many free services available.

 UNSW First Responders are students and staff who are trained to offer you confidential support.
 They understand that reporting gendered violence can be difficult and will provide you with guidance and support.
 Should you choose to make a formal report, a UNSW First Responder can help you or they can complete the report on your behalf.